 - do not duplicate the arms belonging to another person (tantamount to identity theft!).

 All petitions submitted must include an appropriate and accurate blazon (i.e.: a detailed written description of the arms using proper and traditional heraldic terminology) as well as the origin of said arms (if granted, matriculated, inherited, or assumed as may be the case).
 All parts of one's achievement—including mottoes—may be registered with the Society.
 Symbols of noble or royal rank, such as coronets, crowns, or supporters, will be considered on a case-by-case basis by the Justiciar General, and may reqire prior recognition by the Royalty & Nobility Committee.
 For current pricing for registration of arms for members and non-members please see the Society's Online Store.

-If you have any questions, please do not hesitate to contact the Justiciar General who serves as the Chairman of the Heraldry Committee Chairman, or Headquarters.
-In addition, the Heraldry Committee has various Vice-Justiciars for many different heraldic traditions.
+If you have any questions, please do not hesitate to contact the Justiciar General who serves as the Chairman of the Heraldry Committee, or Headquarters.
+In addition, the Heraldry Committee has various Vice-Justiciars for the different heraldic traditions.
 These individuals were selected and appointed due to their knowledge and expertise in their respective heraldic tradition.
 As such, they are available to provide petitioners with invaluable information regarding specific protocols or customs and proper written description of the coat of arms.
 Click here for a list of Vice Justiciars.

-This page maintained by the Webmaster in consultation with the Heraldry Committee Chairman.
-Last modified 6 October 2017.
+This page maintained by the Webmaster in consultation with the Justiciar General.
+Last modified 1 April 2018.